The All-in-One Digital Signature and Audio-Visual Call Platform Gaining Rapid Adoption

 Secured Signing has launched its Notary Certification Program

-Secured Signing Notaries undergo the online course, improving their knowledge of the Secured Signing Remote Online Notarization (RON) platform and empowering them when using the software for the notarization documents.
+Secured Signing Notaries undergo the online course, improving their knowledge of the Secured Signing Remote Online Notarization (RON) platform and empowering them when using the software for the notarization of documents.

 The Secured Signing Notary Certificate is achieved by completing a series of learning modules accompanied by quizzes and videos.
 When the notary is ready, they will sit the online final exam.
 Secured Signing’s Notaries must pass the exam to receive their certificate and marketing collateral to help promote their businesses.